 Is my employer required to provide safety equipment against the coronavirus?

 There are OSHA (Occupational Safety and Health Administration) laws that protect you.
 The general duty clause from OSHA requires your employer to provide “a place of employment which (is) free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
-Of course, your employer can’t eliminate the virus from your workplace but it should make that environment as safe as possible.
+Of course, your employer can’t eliminate the coronavirus from your workplace but it should make that environment as safe as reasonably possible.
 A lot of this will come down to them putting forth a “good faith effort” because safety equipment is in short supply at the moment.
 So, while a hospital is typically required to provide doctors and nurses with the masks, gowns, and even hazmat suits, a grocery store can get away with providing gloves and hand sanitizer if that is all they are able to get.
 However, in most cases, they shouldn’t prevent you from using additional safety equipment that you provide so long as it doesn’t interfere with your job.